dlford/gatsby-source-buymeacoffee/README.md

 # gatsby-source-buymeacoffee

-**This package is still in development, things may change while I get things optimized, it is usable but not well tested at this point.**

 A Gatsby source plugin for sourcing data into your Gatsby application from the BuyMeACoffee.com public API.

 This plugin creates `BuyMeACoffeeSupporter` nodes from your BuyMeACoffee supporters, but it will omit any supporters that have chosen to make their contribution private, to respect their privacy.

-*Note: Currently this plugin only fetches the `supporters` API endpoint, please open an issue or submit a pull request if you'd like to add other endpoints.*
+_Note: Currently this plugin only fetches the `supporters` API endpoint, please open an issue or submit a pull request if you'd like to add other endpoints._

 ## When do I use this plugin